inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Exposure
 ........

-For |project_name|, exposure data may represent population density (number of people found in a certain area) or important infrastructure (buildings, bridges) that becomes a focus of interest when calculating the impact of a specific hazard.
+For |project_name|, exposure data may represent population count (number of people found in a certain area) or important infrastructure (buildings, bridges) that becomes a focus of interest when calculating the impact of a specific hazard.